Kiberchaika/hotjuice/README.md

 Set for xcode:

+ - Change bundle id of your app, for example `com.company.application`
  - Run "Clean" command if you switched target (Release/ Debug)
  - Set optimization level to `None` for Release
  - Add header search path to `hotjuice` folder